 Good to know:

-Because of the above-mentioned benefits associated with giving birth in the US, birth tourism (travelling to the US with the intent to have a baby) is quite common.
+Because of the above-mentioned benefits associated with giving birth in the US, birth tourism (traveling to the US with the intent to have a baby) is quite common.
+However, US immigration authorities have significantly tightened scrutiny of tourist visas used for this purpose.

 Note that even after you become a parent of a US citizen, you will not be able to apply for a family-based Green Card until your child turns 21 and can sponsor your visa application.
 In the meantime, you must ensure that your stay in the country is lawful and obtain the appropriate visa.